Cancer Genetics Overview (PDQ®): Genetics - Health Professional Information [NCI]Skip to the navigation

-- The consent process outlines the possibility that mutations suggesting underlying tumor susceptibility may be identified.
-Patients are asked whether they want to receive this information, should an actionable mutation be identified.
-Patients also receive expedited genetic counseling process (via counselors associated with research protocol).
-If a patient has chosen not to receive such actionable mutation information, findings will nevertheless be reported to the patient's institutional primary care physician (PCP).
+- The consent process outlines the possibility that variants suggesting underlying tumor susceptibility may be identified.
+Patients are asked whether they want to receive this information, should an actionable genetic variant be identified.
+Patients also receive expedited genetic counseling (via counselors associated with the research protocol).
+If a patient has chosen not to receive such actionable genetic variant information, findings will nevertheless be reported to the patient's institutional primary care physician (PCP).
 Unresolved to date are the circumstances in which a patient may be approached again by his or her PCP regarding pertinent findings, notwithstanding a previous decline to receive such information.

 - When potentially significant results are found, the specific test may be repeated in a CLIA lab.

 - A committee was formed to review variants to determine whether they are considered pathogenic or otherwise actionable.

 - A second committee was formed to provide oversight for the conduct of such protocols, in the interest of deliberately evolving the processes above in a manner consistent with the anticipated routine performance of such panels in cancer patients, balanced against the need for patient autonomy and appropriately detailed informed consent.

 Informed Consent Issues Arising From the Application of NGS

 Informed consent for the sequencing of highly penetrant disease genes has been conducted since the mid-1990s in the contexts of known or suspected inherited diseases within selected families.
 However, the best methods and approaches for educating and counseling individuals about the potential benefits, limitations, and harms of genetic testing to facilitate informed decisions have not been fully elucidated or adequately tested.
 New informed consent challenges arise as NGS technologies are applied in clinical and research settings.
 Challenges to facilitating informed consent include the following: